MattithyahuData/P11-BMI-Prediction/README.md

 *   **Quadratic Discriminant Analysis** : Accuracy = 97.25% | MSE = 0.03 | RMSE = 0.17 (2dp)

 ## [Deployment](http://ec2-18-168-206-39.eu-west-2.compute.amazonaws.com:8080/)
-I built a flask API endpoint that was hosted on a local webserver before AWS EC2 deployment.
+I built a flask REST API endpoint that was hosted on a local webserver before AWS EC2 deployment.
 The API endpoint takes in a request value; height and weight and returns predicted BMI index.
 I also optimised and formatted the frontend using HTML and CSS.

 ## [Model Evaluation](Code/P11_Code.ipynb)
-*   Confusion matrix showing accuracy score of test set and the 97.25% accuracy achieved by the model
+*   A confusion matrix showing the accuracy score of 97.25% achieved by the model.
 <img src="images/Confusionmatrix.png" />